danielballan/pims2-prototype/README.md

 *  We were able to use `my_tiff_package` without `pims` itself imported or even installed.
 If `tifffile` itself were to add a PIMS reader, it could do so without adding a `pims` dependency.
-*  The core `pims` package provides the dispatch mechanism.
+*  The core `pims` package provides the dispatch-on-filetype mechanism.
 It has one dependency (the tiny pure-Python package `entrypoints`) and 50 lines of code.
+The filetype detection is done via the Python standard library module `mimetypes`, which relies solely on the file extension.
+More sophisticated detection schemes that consider file signatures are availabe in third party libraries and should be considered.